ReDI-School/js-berlin-2021-fall/lesson03.md

 ### From the console to VSCode

-So far we've seen how to run small bits of JavaScript in the developer tools and/or directly into the `console`.
+So far we've seen how to run small bits of JavaScript in the developer tools or directly into the `console`.

 When to use the console: